torressa/cspy/docs/how_to.rst

 REFs
 ~~~~

 Additive resource extension functions (REFs), are implemented by default in all the algorithms.
 However, you can use your own custom REFs.
-For theoretical information on what REFs we refer you to the paper by `Inrich 2005`_.
+For theoretical information on what REFs are we refer you to the paper by `Inrich 2005`_.

 Practically, a custom REF will need two inputs: ``res``, a cumulative resource array, and ``edge``, an edge to consider for the extension of the current partial path.
 This function will be called every time the algorithms wish to consider and edge as part of the shortest path.